valory-xyz/autonolas-registries/audits/internal3/README.md

 ```
 [x] fixed by design: the ServiceRegistry contract has a check for the unbonded number of agent instances of the operator in the service:
 https://github.com/valory-xyz/autonolas-registries/blob/784d312b0eb34ff7dcb4a7d4639d51a7eb76d77e/contracts/ServiceRegistry.sol#L687-L697
+Also, the unbond and register agents with signature can be only called by the service owner that provides the dedicated
+operator address as well, meaning that the service owner is responsible to verify the data before calling these functions.